First published on CSRWire, April 15, 2013

 When extreme weather destroys 15 percent of the world’s cotton crop, corporations are hit with higher costs, shortages and unpredictable P&Ls.
 But governments do not yet connect the costs of climate change and pollution to the financial crises at hand – or the government’s bottom line.

-Even though the external costs of coal and oil in the U.S. total more than $1.1 trillion (the 2012 investmentdeficit), these costs were not mentioned during the recent U.S. Congressional debate about the sequester.
+Even though the external costs of coal and oil in the U.S. total more than $1.1 trillion (the 2012 deficit), these costs were not mentioned during the recent U.S. Congressional debate about the sequester.
 This “environmental debt” has not yet entered our governments’ financial deliberations.

 One exception: China recently noted that the cost of its environmental degradation comes to 3.5 percent of the country’s GDP.
 That’s a game-changing number and most certainly lower than the true cost.